jakec-github/ilford-drop-in/README.md

 ## Prerequisites

+### Google resources

+- A gmail account
+- A google cloud project
+  - The gmail, spreadsheet and form APIs need enabling
-A google service account with access to volunteer info
+- A service account in the project with access to the relevant spreadsheets
+  - Ilford drop-in
+  - Form IDs
+  - Ilford drop-in rota
+- A desktop oAuth2 client

+## Codebase

 A secrets directory in this directory with the following files:

 - `confidential.json`
 - `serviceAccount.json`
+- `oauthClient.json`

 `confidential.json` must include: